Skip to content

 Seed icon

-Small outgrowth giving rise to branches, leaves, flowers and fruits.
+Small protrusion giving rise to branches, leaves, flowers and fruits.

 Bud icon